 - 964 toilets for women and men

 The festival evolved out of a horse race which was first held for the wedding of King Ludwig of Bavaria and Princess Therese of Sachsen-Hildburghausen on 17 October 1810.
-From this time on, the festival has been celebrated every year (with breaks during the wars) at a grassfield called Theresienwiese, after Princess Therese.
+From this time on, the festival has been celebrated every year at a grassfield called Theresienwiese, after Princess Therese.

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!